lautarocolli/credit-card-fraud-detection/README.md

 ### 3. Model Deployment

-* The final model is exported as a serialized artifact (`model.bin`)
+* The final model is exported as a serialized artifact (`model.bin`).
-* Predictions are served via a FastAPI REST API
+* Predictions are served via a FastAPI REST API.
-* The application is containerized using Docker
+* The application is containerized using Docker.
-* The service can be deployed to the cloud using AWS Elastic Beanstalk
+* The service can be deployed to the cloud using AWS Elastic Beanstalk.

 ---